 3.6.
 Any disbursement fees (e.g. Home Office fees, courier fees, Entry Clearance fees, translation fees, interpreting fees) are excluded from our fees.
 Any postage costs incurred for overseas mail that requiring a UK courier or exceptionally heavy items will also attract an additional fee.

-3.7.
-Where, after consultation with you, other advisers or service providers are engaged (such as expert witnesses, interpreter fees, postage fees, expert fees etc.) they will be engaged by us acting as your agent and you will be responsible for their fees in addition to our own.
+3.8.
+Where, after consultation with you, other advisers or service providers are engaged (such as expert witnesses, interpreter fees, postage fees, expert fees etc.) They will be engaged by us acting as your agent and you will be responsible for their fees in addition to our own.

-3.9.
-To assist us in carrying out the work as efficiently as possible, please could you ensure that all information provided is to the best of your knowledge complete, accurate and up to date.
-Please could you also notify us of any changes or variations to that information which may arise after the date it is passed to us and of any new circumstances that might be relevant to the work we are undertaking.
+3.10.
+To assist us in carrying out the work as efficiently as possible, you must ensure that all information provided is to the best of your knowledge complete, accurate and up to date.
+You must also notify us of any changes or variations to that information which may arise after the date it is passed to us and of any new circumstances that might be relevant to the work we are undertaking.

 4.1.
-In relation to the agreed fee, it is based on the following assumptions:
+In relation to the agreed fixed fee, it is based on the following assumptions:

 4.1.1.
-The ambit of work will not be materially different to that summarised above;
+The ambit of work and true intention of the applicant/sponsor will not be materially different to that discussed during your free needs assessment ;

 4.1.2.
-The matter will not proceed without undue difficulty;
+The matter will proceed without undue difficulty;

 4.1.3.
-No significant new issues will arise nor will the matter extend to any significant areas of work not currently contemplated;
+No significant new issues will arise nor will the matter extend to any significant areas of work not contemplated when the instruction was accepted;

 4.1.4.
-Meetings with the client will not exceed one hour on average; the matter will be capable of being carried out by designated legal representative and senior solicitor/director involvement will be required;
+Meetings/telephone appointments with the client will not exceed thirty minutes on average; the matter will be capable of being carried out by designated legal representative and senior solicitor/director involvement will not be required;

 4.1.5.
-The indicative agreed fee relates only to English Law advice to be given.
+The indicative agreed fixed fee quoted relates only to English Law advice to be given.